-For variables can be easily extracted from the electronic medical record and compared to the REDCap value, error will be determined for all cases (n=8,000).
+For variables that can be easily extracted from the electronic medical record and compared to the REDCap value, error will be determined for all cases (n=8,000).
 For more complex variables, comparison will require manual review of the medical record.
 Of the anticipated 8,000 cases, a randomly selected subset of ~367 cases will be reviewed as a requirement to represent this total (using a 95% CI and 5% MOE).

 References